sebasjm/antlr/README.txt

 Running ANTLR with no parameters shows you:

-ANTLR Parser Generator   Early Access Version 3.0ea7 (June 29, 2005)  1989-2005
+ANTLR Parser Generator   Early Access Version 3.0ea8 (Jan 11, 2006) 1989-2006
 usage: java org.antlr.Tool [args] file.g [file2.g file3.g ...]
-  -o outputDir   specify output directory where all output is generated -lib dir       specify location of token files -report        print out a report about the grammar(s) processed -debug         generate a parser that emits debugging events -profile       enerate a parser that computes profiling information -nfa           generate an NFA for each rule
+  -o outputDir   specify output directory where all output is generated
+  -lib dir       specify location of token files -report        print out a report about the grammar(s) processed -print         print out the grammar without actions -debug         generate a parser that emits debugging events -profile       generate a parser that computes profiling information -nomemo        when backtracking don't generate memoization code -nfa           generate an NFA for each rule
   -dfa           generate a DFA for each decision point